 If you’ve been following my blog and Instagram lately you might have seen a few pictures of my free knitted bunting pattern!
 This was a design for Simply Knitting and The Knitter, which we used in workshops over the weekend at the Spring Knitting and Stitching Show at Olympia.

 A few of you have asked if the pattern is available, and I am happy to say that yes, it is!
-You can now download the pattern for free here and from the Simply Knitting website.
+You can now download the pattern for free at the bottom of this post.

 I went along to the show on Thursday and was on hand to help anyone who felt like joining in.
 We provided a nice space for new and experienced knitters to put their feet up and click their needles for a bit, and in the process met some lovely people.
 The free workshops ran from 11-3.15, Thursday to Sunday, and each of us on the team took part in a day at the show, showing newbies the ropes and chatting with some of the more speedy folk.